pantheon-systems/documentation/source/_docs/guides/drupal-8-advanced-page-cache.md

 Now we'll look at HTTP Headers.

-1. Make a new article node complete with at least one taxonomy term in the tag field:
+1. Make a new article node complete with at least one taxonomy term in the **tags** field:

   ![node/add/article](/source/docs/assets/images/guides/drupal-8-advanced-page-cache/img2-node-add-article.png)